 The South is nothing short of a magical experience.
 Here you will experience the true heart of Namibia and see unique landscapes that will colour the rest of your life.
 The seven day Southern Swing has been designed to give you a short but comprehensive safari around the main highlights of Southern Namibia.
 First night of the tour is spent in the Kalahari area of Namibia before we continue to the mighty Fish River Canyon.
 Visit the small town of Aus where you will have the opportunity to visit the Ghost Town of Kolmanskop and Luderitz before ending with 2 nights in the world’s oldest desert, where you will stroll among the world’s highest sand dunes.

-Back to Windhoek on Friday late afternoon/early evening
+Back to Windhoek late afternoon/early evening

 Modified Safari Landcruiser, Toyota Quantum or Dyna Truck.

 Deadvlei, Dune 45, Fish River Canyon, Kalahari area, Kolmanskop, Luderitz, Sossusvlei, Sesriem Canyon

 This safari can also be combined with our 3 day Etosha tour to create an unforgettable 10 day tour OR with our 7 day Northern Adventure for a 14 day Namibian Experience.